tryscer/flock/Book/Flock-Music.md

 ​	“It's just that... the hand pressing...
 I wanted it to be *our* thing, and now it’s *everybody’s*.
 It’s *worthless*.”
 ​	“Aw,” she says.
 She puts her hand up on my chest.
 “You can be *really* stupid sometimes.”
 ​	I stare at her in disbelief and she laughs – an innocent laugh, not mean, but it makes me angrier.
-​	“Tim,” she says, “didn’t you figure out the first rule of this whole thing?
-It gets stronger when people join in.”
+​	“Tim,” she says, “Don't you get it yet?
+It better when more folks join in.”
 ​	“What does?”
 ​	She shrugs.
 “Whatever.
 Love, I guess.
 What I’m sure is that our thing is not *worthless*.
 It’s *better* now that more people share in it.”
 ​	“Now you sound like one of them communists.”